gnimmelf/surrolid/README.md

 ## High pri

 - [] Suspense spinner when fetching
+- [] Form submit: Buttons under form, use type="submit"
 - [] Check session timeout
 - [] Account

   - [x] Password-change

     - [] Require old pass to change pass

   - [] Transactional emails

 ## Other

-- [] A field-components that shows errors (src/components/Field.tsx) and has a slot / accepts children for form elements
+- [x] A field-component that shows errors (src/components/Field.tsx) and has a slot / accepts children for form elements
 - [] Contact
 - [] Subcription
+- [] Zod => TS, defer types from Zod schemas
+- [] Zod: Extract and import schema-types used more than once, eg `email` and `pass`

 ## Try